 White supremacist signs posted outside Black-owned businesses on Martha's Vineyard

-OAK BLUFFS – Signs with the website of a white supremacist group were posted outside two Black-owned businesses on Martha's Vineyard.
+Signs with the website of a white supremacist group were posted this weekend outside two Black-owned businesses on Martha's Vineyard in Massachusetts.

-Cape and Islands District Attorney Robert Galibois said his office has been made aware of the signs in Oak Bluffs, which include the website for the group Patriot Front.
+Cape and Islands District Attorney Robert Galibois said his office was made aware that the signs were posted in the town of Oak Bluffs and included the website for the white supremacist group Patriot Front.

-Galibois said the signs were posted outside two businesses that are owned by Black families early Sunday morning.
-The DA said he has notified all 22 police chiefs in the district and is working with Massachusetts State Police detectives.
+The signs were found early Sunday morning outside two businesses that are owned by Black families, Galibois said.
+The district attorney said he has notified all 22 police chiefs in the district and is working with Massachusetts State Police detectives.

-Founded after the "Unite the Right" rally, Patriot Front's manifesto calls for the formation of a white ethnostate in the United States, according to the Southern Poverty Law Center's website.
+Patriot Front was founded in the wake of the violent 2017 "Unite the Right" rally in Charlottesville that left one woman dead and dozens injured.
+The group promotes fascism and calls for the formation of a white ethnostate, according to the Southern Poverty Law Center's website.

-Its members post flyers and stickers, put banners on buildings or overpasses and even perform acts of public service, designed to maximize propaganda value, the SPLC said.
+In June last year, 31 Patriot Front members were arrested on misdemeanor conspiracy to riot charges after they were found inside a U-Haul truck near a Pride event in Coeur d'Alene, Idaho.

-Also active online, the Patriot Front is one of the nation's most visible white supremacist groups "whose members maintain that their ancestors conquered America and bequeathed it to them, and no one else," according to the Anti-Defamation League.
+According to the Southern Poverty Law Center, Patriot Front members are known to post flyers and stickers, put banners on buildings or overpasses and even perform acts of public service, all designed to maximize propaganda value.

 for more features.